oumelkheirboudali/hospital_rdbms/README.md

 # hospital_rdbms
-Desktop app for hospital data management system
+Built a desktop app based on Hospital management system in java with mysql database.